-7.1.
-There has been consultation with Economy Scrutiny and the Portfolio Holder has been briefed.
+- 7.1.
+There has been consultation with Economy Scrutiny which included discussion about how we design cycle lanes to ensure best compatibility with other road users, junctions and driveways. - 7.2.
+The Portfolio Holder has been briefed.

 8. FINANCIAL IMPLICATIONS